 Now research shows that antibiotics not only annihilate microbes your body needs, antibiotics can also destroy cells in the gut that prevent good bacteria from re-establishing new colonies.
 People who have been on long-term or multiple courses of antibiotics typically show a severe erosion of the glycocalyx (outer coating) that protects small, hair like projections in the small intestine called intestinal microvilli, which help maximize the absorption of vital nutrients.
 Antibiotics also inhibit the gut’s production of the antibody IgA, which aids in neutralizing pathogens.
-The combination of fewer IgAs produced with intestinal microvilli exposed, creates an environment ripe for opportunistic pathogens like Candida to take over – a common cause of leaky gut syndrome.
+The combination of fewer IgAs produced with intestinal microvilli exposed, creates an environment ripe for opportunistic pathogens like – a common cause of leaky gut syndrome.

 There’s also ongoing research into the very real possibility that antibiotics stop the growth of brain cells, says certified integrative nutrition coach Connie Rogers.
 Quoting a study from Science Daily:

 “Antibiotics strong enough to kill off gut bacteria can also stop the growth of new brain cells in the hippocampus, a section of the brain associated with memory.”

 In the study, the researchers gave a group of mice enough antibiotics to become nearly free of intestinal microbes.
 Compared to untreated mice, the mice who lost their healthy gut bacteria performed worse in memory tests and showed a loss of neurogenesis (new brain cells) in a section of their hippocampus that typically produces new brain cells throughout an individual’s lifetime.

 How To Know Antibiotics Are Doing A Number On You